om-bhutki/JobSage/README.md

 - Commit your changes: `git commit -m 'Add a new feature'`
 - Push to the branch: `git push origin feature-name`
 - Open a pull request.

-## Contributors

-- List of contributors and their respective contributions.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).